3ahmns2021-mtin-3h/weihnachtsspiel-HelpSanta-veusch/README.md

 <h1>Limitations:</h1>

 <h1>Lessons Learned:</h1>
-How to set a timer
+How to set a timer<br>
-How to implement Videos in Unity, delete them in time and freeze the game meanwhile How to implement Sound Effects on triggers
+How to implement Videos in Unity, delete them in time and freeze the game meanwhile<br>
+How to implement Sound Effects on triggers
 How to spawn objects